Netflix/pollyjs/packages/@pollyjs/core/README.md

 Polly.JS is a standalone, framework-agnostic JavaScript library that enables recording, replaying, and stubbing of HTTP interactions.
 By tapping into multiple request APIs across both Node & the browser, Polly.JS is able to mock requests and responses with little to no configuration while giving you the ability to take full control of each request with a simple, powerful, and intuitive API.

+> Interested in contributing or just seeing Polly in action?
+Head over to [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to spin up the project!

 ## Why Polly?

 Keeping fixtures and factories in parity with your APIs can be a time consuming process.